 - Hearing boosters are available for those who have trouble hearing.
 Please see an usher if you need one.

 - Large print copies of the Book of Common Prayer are also available.
 Just let an usher know that you prefer one.

 - There is a handicap accessible rest room located at the back left side of the church (as you face front).
 Ask an usher if you need assistance locating it.

 Worshiping with Children

 We welcome and are delighted to have children of all ages worshiping with us.
 There is a Prayground at the front left side of the church where children can be closer to what’s happening.
 This carpeted area affords more room for children to move about and contains a selection of children’s books and toys for those who find that helpful.
 The space has its own altar rail, so children can receive communion without having to leave the area.
 It also affords easy access to the side exit in case you need to leave with your child before the service ends.

 Others may prefer to sit in the back where they can move around quietly.
-You are always welcome to use the parlor in the parish hall, where the service is available by speaker, if you need to stretch your legs a bit more.
+You are always welcome to leave the service and use the parlor in the parish hall, if you need to stretch your legs a bit more.

 11 am Lectio Divina

 Lectio Divina (Latin for “Divine Reading”) is a traditional monastic practice of praying the Scriptures that leads us deeper into God’s Word.
 The reading for any particular Wednesday service will be one of the lectionary readings for that day.

 7 pm on the first Wednesday of the month.